 The 2-inch round molds will take about 20 minutes.

-Remove from the oven and allow to cool completely.
-Then cover with glaze by spreading some of the powdered sugar glaze on top with a spoon or spatula, or dipping the smaller paska bread tops into the glaze.
+Remove the baked Easter Bread from the oven and allow to cool completely.
+Then, cover with glaze by spreading some of the powdered sugar glaze on top with a spoon or spatula, or dipping the smaller paska bread tops into the glaze.
 Sprinkle the sprinkles on top, if desired.

 Combine 1.5 cups powdered sugar, 1 egg and 1 tsp of lemon juice in a mixer and whip until the mixture is thick, but still flows in slow, lava-like motion, about 5-7 min.
 You can take a spoonful and allow it to drizzle down the inside of the bowl, if it flows down slow, leaving a nice drizzle, you can stop whipping.
 If not, just continue whipping until it's proper consistency.